-The Scottish Government launched the Social Impact Pledge as part of their initiative to tackle inequalities and reform how public services deliver services, and to ensure that participation and empowerment are at the centre of everything the public sector does.
+The Scottish Government launched the Social Impact Pledge as part of its initiative to tackle inequalities and reform how public services deliver services, and to ensure that participation and empowerment are at the centre of everything the public sector does.

-The Social Impact Pledge asks public sector organisations across Scotland, including Colleges, to commit to increasing their social impact by making a public commitment to changing 3 aspects of their current operations or policies.
+The Social Impact Pledge asks public sector organisations across Scotland, including colleges, to commit to increasing their social impact by making a public commitment to changing 3 aspects of their current operations or policies.
 The Pledge links into the Community Empowerment (Scotland) Act 2015.

 The Pledge can be renewed annually, with at least one of the commitments being different from the previous year, thus ensuring the College continues to challenge itself to deliver more social value.

 Glasgow Clyde College pledges to challenge ourselves to increase the positive impact we make on our local community and make better use of our assets - our buildings / grounds and our people.

 In the next six months we will do at least three things that we don't do at the moment to improve our social impact.

 - Glasgow Clyde College will commit to offering local community groups/organisations who are directly involved with Glasgow Clyde College Community Learning and Development team, the opportunity to access the College's meeting facilities free of charge.